kishorevbhosale/microservices-with-spring-sectionwise-code/session4/README.md

 - Repeat the above steps for **cards** and **loans** microservices as well.
 - Extract the downloaded maven projects of **accounts, cards, loans** and import the same into Eclipse by following the steps mentioned in the course
+- A new microservices 'configserver' is created based on Spring Cloud Config which will act as a Config server.
+- These three microservices accounts, loans, cards are updated to read the configurations/properties from the 'configserver' microservices.
+- '@EnableConfigServer'.
+This annotation will make your microservice to act as a Spring Cloud Config Server.
+- All the 9 property files related to accounts, loans and cards microservices are present under config folder under the path 'configserver\src\main\resources'